informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

    3. if *lightStore.LatestVerified.Height = targetHeight* then
      *H =  targetHeight*

-> Case i. captures the case where the light block at height
+> Case i. captures the case where the light block at height *nextHeight*
-> *nextHeight* has been verified, and we can choose a height closer to
+> has been verified, and we can choose a height closer to the *targetHeight*.
-> the *targetHeight*.
-As we
-> get the *lightStore* as parameter, the choice of the next height can
+> As we get the *lightStore* as parameter, the choice of the next height can
-> depend on the *lightStore*, e.g., we can pick a height for which we
+> depend on the *lightStore*, e.g., we can pick a height for which we have
-> have already downloaded a light block.
+> already downloaded a light block.
-> In Case iii. is a special case when we have
-> verified the *targetHeight*.
-In Case ii. the header of *nextHeight*
-> could not be verified, and we need to pick a smaller height.
+> In Case ii. the header of *nextHeight* could not be verified, and we need to pick a smaller height.
+> In Case iii. is a special case when we have verified the *targetHeight*.

 ### Solving the distributed specification